laravel/docs/collections.md

 <a name="method-takeUntilTimeout"></a>
 #### `takeUntilTimeout()` {#collection-method}

-The `takeUntilTimeout` method returns a new lazy collection that will enumerate values until the specified time, and will then stop enumerating:
+The `takeUntilTimeout` method returns a new lazy collection that will enumerate values until the specified time.
+After that time, the collection will then stop enumerating:

     $lazyCollection = LazyCollection::times(INF)
         ->takeUntilTimeout(now()->addMinute());